Derived Hall algebras for stable homotopy theories: More general derived Hall algebras

 Notice that the set $\pi_0(X^{(1)})$ is isomorphic to the set of isomorphism classes of objects in $\Ho(wW^{\Delta[1]})$.
 Thus, fix some 0-simplex $u \colon x \rightarrow y$ of $\map_W(x,y)$, regarded as an object of $\Ho(wW^{\Delta[1]})$.
 Then

 In other words, $(s \times c)^*(\chi_0, \chi_x)$ is the characteristic function of the subset of $\pi_0(X^{(1)})$ consisting of maps $0 \rightarrow z$ with $z \cong x$ in $\Ho(wW)$.

-Define $X$ to be the simplicial set contained in $X^{(1)}$ consisting of all the support of $(s \times c)^*(\chi_0, \chi_x)$, and notice that $X$ is a connected simplicial set [why is this?].
+Define $X$ to be the simplicial set contained in $X^{(1)}$ consisting of all the support of $(s \times c)^*(\chi_0, \chi_x)$, and notice that $X$ is a connected simplicial set.
 Then using the definition of the product map $\mu$, we get Notice in particular that whenever $y \neq x$,

 Restricting the target map $t \colon W^{\Delta[1]} \rightarrow W$ to the maps $y \rightarrow z$ such that $y \cong 0$ in $\Ho(wW)$, we see that on such objects $t$ is fully faithful, up to homotopy.
 Thus, the induced map $t \colon X \rightarrow X^{(0)}$ induces isomorphisms $t_* \colon \pi_i(X) \rightarrow \pi_i(X^{(0)})$ for all $i>0$, and the simplicial set $X$ can be identified with a connected component of $X^{(0)}$.
 Hence, $\mu(\chi_0, \chi_x)(x)=1$, so that $\mu(\chi_0, \chi_x) = \chi_x$.